Easy Thanksgiving Fruit Salad with Wild Rice & Pecans

 This post may contain affiliate links.

-white wooden bowl of fruit salad with grapes, apples, wild rice, pomegranate, pecans, with wooden serving spoon
+white wooden bowl of fruit salad with grapes, apples, wild rice, pomegranate, pecans, with wooden serving spoon.

 To make this Thanksgiving fruit salad recipe, you will need: